April 30, 2026

 Reservoirs

 The Region 2 reservoir update focuses on Lake Shasta and Lake Oroville.
 A snapshot of current storage conditions from the Department of Water Resources is included for each reservoir.
-And to the right, storage levels for the current water year (dark blue) are shown alongside analog years (2018–19 and 2024–25) for context.
+Adjacent to that, storage levels for the current water year (dark blue) are shown alongside analog years (2018–19 and 2024–25) for context.

 Precipitation